robzed/ukmarsey/README.md

 M - PWM values are low level control of the motor input.
 255 represents full voltage - whatever level that is.

 N - Set the voltage to the motor.
-Voltage levels are gneerated via PWM, after scaling for the battery level.
+Voltage levels are generated via PWM, after scaling for the battery level.
 This gives a more consistent result than raw PWM values, because it doesn't result in variation due to battery level.

 Examples: